LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic06-1-GenerativeAI.md

 - Are my prompts used to train the LLM?
 - Is my feedback (thumbs up/down) used to train the LLM?
 - Are my prompts kept private?
-- Can any of my other data get sent to the chatBot server?
+- Can any of my data get sent to the chatBot server?
 - Have any of the current (summer 2024) GPT chatBots attained AGI? https://www.tomsguide.com/ai/chatgpt/openai-has-5-steps-to-agi-and-were-only-a-third-of-the-way-there
 - What are the top uses for GPT ChatBots?